Curtin-Open-Knowledge-Initiative/dashboard-queries-biomedical/README.md

     - For “Apply connection changes” click “Yes”, then “Done”

-## STEP 8:
+## STEP 7
 Check all dashboard pages that everything looks OK.

 ## STEP 9:
-Refresh the data extract for XX in the linked Google Sheet, “Data”, “Data Connectors”, “Refresh Options”, “Refresh All”.
+Refresh the data extract for the Publications output that is made available the linked Google Sheet, “Data”, “Data Connectors”, “Refresh Options”, “Refresh All”.
 Copy/paste the main publication SQL into the dashboard page too.

 ## STEP 10:
-Back the scripts up to Github
+Back-up the scripts to Github